Bart vs. Itchy & Scratchy: Reception

 The Simpsons 'Bart vs. Itchy & Scratchy' is a formidable and forward thinking entry for the season.
 This season has consistently rewarded what might be universally accepted bad behavior.
 Tonight's main activity is vandalism.
 Bart doesn't admit being in Bossy Riot to his sister because she would in any way be happy or admire him for it.
 He does because she says knowing her brother is doing something she respects would destroy her entire vision of the universe.
 The episode skewers expectations.
 Every turn happens because of something somehow taboo, like laughing inappropriately, or admitting to the boys' club that girls don't envy them.

+Sokol later named the episode the fifth-best episode of the series from the 2010s.